 Promotions are usually the result of effective work and successful contributions.
 So, ask questions to learn and listen more than you speak to develop an effective relationship with your boss.

 Ask your boss for feedback.
 Let the boss play the role of coach and mentor.

 Remember that your boss can't read your mind.
 Enable him to offer you recognition for your excellent performance.
 Make sure he knows what you have accomplished.
 Create a space in your conversation for him to praise and thank you.

-8. Value your boss's time.
-Try to schedule, at least, a weekly meeting during which you are prepared with a list of what you need and your questions.
-This allows him to accomplish work without regular interruption.
+Try to schedule a weekly meeting during which you are prepared with a list of what you need and your questions.
+It allows him to accomplish work without regular interruption.